iansampson/dissertation/Backlog.md

 ---
 ### Done
+- [x] Add citation of Swift Standard Library
+- [x] Add page number for Bellos on 145.
 - [x] Add title for Calvino quote in footnote 29.
 - [x] Add page number for James quote on 28.
 - [x] Reread footnotes, especially new ones.